outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        Prompt:
 	 Location:
        ```

+    1. Usually there are several search options with prefix number (1, 2, 3 ...).
+Press the number to enter the kernel option.
+Then *exit* or two successive ESC to return to search.
     1. `i915 e100e snd-hda-intel iTCO-wdt ahci i2c-i801 iwlwifi sdhci-pci`.
 These are the dirvers that needs activated.
 When search "snd-hda-intel", replace the hypen with dash.
     2. During kernel config, search the kernel options on page [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html) and the LiveCD's kernel config file to help clarify kernel options.
     2. `IKCONFIG` as M and `IKCONFIG_PROC` as Y. This allows you to inspect the configuration of the kernel while it is running, without having to worry whether you've changed or cleaned the source directory after it was built.